-Notes to the consolidated financial statements for the year ended December 31, 2021
+Notes to the consolidated financial statements for the year ended December 31, 2021 (In United States of America dollars)

 28. Income tax

 According to current Cayman Islands laws, the Company is not subject to taxes levied on profits, income, gains or appreciations.